shadmansaleh/IRC.nvim/README.md

 ### Config Options
 - servers\
   Server configuration table
-- prompt_height\
-  Height of prompt buffer.\
-  Defaults: 1.
 - statusline\
   Whether to show statusline containing channels\
   in preview window.\
   Default true
-- default_keymaps\
-  Whether to set default keymaps.\
-  Default: true

-### Keymaps
-- `<Plug>NIRC_goto_prompt` sends user to prompt window
-- `<Plug>NIRC_send_msg` sends message in prompt

-By default i,I,a,A,o,O in preview buffer in normal mode is bound to `<Plug>NIRC_goto_prompt`.
-Basically preview buffer is not for editing but prompt buffer is so sending you there.
-If you want to go to insert mode in preview buffer then you can just use `:startinsert`

-Also `<CR>` in prompt buffer in insert mode is bound to `<Plug>NIRC_send_msg`.
-So typeing enter will send the message.
-If you write multiple lines in the buffer and then trigger `<Plug>NIRC_send_msg` every line will be sent as indivisual message at once.

-If config option `default_keymaps` is set to false then only `<Plug>` bindings will be created but nothing will be bound to them .
-It's upto the users to choose what to do with them.

-You can easily send multiline mesaages by setting default_keymaps to false and binding `<Plug>NIRC_send_msg` to some other key but `<CR>` .
-Also while you're at it you can make the prompt win bigger with `prompt_height` config option to make it easier.

-The prompt buffer has filetype of `nirc_prompt` and preview buffer has filetype of `nirc_preview`
-You can esialy set keymaps/options for them targeting their filetype with `autocmd FileType`

 ### Highlight groups
 - NIRCTime -> Comment